Santacruzgnathus: Discovery and naming

 The holotype and only known specimen of Santacruzgnathus (UFRGS-PV-1121-T) consists of a partial right dentary bone with a well-preserved final postcanine tooth and fragments of three other postcanines.
 The specimen was discovered at the Schoenstatt site near the town of Santa Cruz do Sul within the state of Rio Grande do Sul.
 The outcrop in which the specimen was found belongs to the Santa Cruz Sequence of the Santa Maria Supersequence, which has been dated to the early Carnian age of the Late Triassic.
 The specimen was first described in a 2011 paper by Soares et al. They interpreted it as a juvenile, and provisionally assigned it to cf. Probainognathus due to similarities with Probainognathus juveniles from the Chañares Formation of Argentina, as well as a supposed juvenile Probainognathus specimen from the Argentine Ischigualasto Formation.

 The specimen was redescribed in a 2016 paper by Martinelli et al. They identified it as a new species of cynodont unrelated to Probainognathus, which was given the name Santacruzgnathus abdalai.
-The generic name derives from Santa Cruz do Sul where the holotype was found, and the New Latin word gnathus meaning a lower jaw.
+The generic name derives from Santa Cruz do Sul where the holotype was found, and the Neo-Latin word gnathus meaning a lower jaw.
 The specific epithet abdalai references the Argentine palaeontologist Fernando Abdala.
 The authors reinterpreted the holotype as a likely subadult or adult; the last postcanine is fully erupted in the specimen, which is usually not the case in juvenile cynodonts.